RHESSys/RHESSys/FIRE/readme_boost_install_directions.txt

 8)	Compile RHESSys with the additional argument: make wmfire='T'

 9)	If changes are made to the fire model, repeat steps 6-8

+Troubleshooting
+	- Errors with fire_write>2 outputs (e.g. LoadGridYear, FireSpreadGrid) are a sign that WMFire needs to be recompiled.